DHTMLX/docs-diagram/docs/api/data_collection/move_method.md

 ### Returns

-Either a string with the item's id or an array of string values with ids of items
+The method returns either a string with the item's id or an array of string values with ids of items

 ### Example